mParticle/docs/src/pages/guides/data-master/blocked-data-backfill-guide/index.md

 7. Perform any data fixes.

 8. Using mParticle’s Events API, create a new batch containing the events to be replayed along with any corrected event or user attributes.
-Send the fixed batch.
+Send the fixed batch to mParticle's Events API.

 ### Resources